VisionSystemsInc/terra/docs/terra/apps.rst

   .. code:: bash

-     # Example of just calling a service runner: example.service1
+     # Example of calling a service runner directly: example.service1
      python -m example.service1

      # Example of calling using a virtualenv